forestgrape/coronavirus/economics.md

 ### Proposals for Implementation
 * lower interest rates by the national bank on money handed out as micro & small credits (the rates likely need to be a couple percentages lower) => more attractive for banks to hand out small credits
-* payback scheme based on or similar to tax system => those with a large fortune are able to payback more
+* payback scheme 'based on' or 'similar to' a tax system => those with a large future fortune will payback more
-* possibly payback with taxes => easier to manage and structures already in place
+* possibly payback with tax bill => easier to manage and structures already in place
-* the credits/funds should have an expiration date (e.g. 15 years) and so allowing a restart.
+* the credits/funds have an expiration date (a few decades) and so allowing a restart.
+* the obtaining can be continuous (e.g. living cost of students) or all in go for the last 10 year or so (e.g. someone who work for that time and now wants to start his own business)

+### Comparison to Universal Basic Income
+The proposed Universal Capital Services are in some situations very similar to a Universal Basic Income, however they are much more flexible and participation is voluntary including paying the costs i.e. only those participating will pay the additional cost respect to existing social support measures.
+The exact difference depend on the concrete implementation.
+#### similar
+* if continuously accessing the credits **and** not high future capital
+#### different
+* access can be all in one go e.g. for investments in a (new) business
+* those already having enough capital don't need to participate neither in taking nor in paying additional tax
+* those taking capital and making a fortune with it will be subject to an increased payback (depending on implementation this can mean higher tax bills)

+### Fairness of Universal Capital Services
+[in work]
+More fairness for choosing job/work options.

 ## Modern Infrastructure
 [in work]